-Lopez’s work has been exhibited across South Florida, New York, and California, and her impact has been recognized with numerous awards, including the Broward County Arts & Culture Visionaries Award, Our Fund Commitment to a Cause Philanthropy Award, Pioneer of the Year Award presented by BLACC and SPARK, Louis E. Peters Memorial Service Award (Humanitarian Award), and a nomination for the Kennedy Center Citizen Artist Fellow Recognition.
+Her work has been exhibited throughout South Florida, New York, and California, and is held in private and organizational collections, including the Housing Authority of the City of Fort Lauderdale, Atlantic Pacific Communities, the L.A.
+Lee YMCA/Mizell Community Center, and the Ellen DeGeneres Show stage.
+Lopez’s contributions have been recognized through honors including the Broward County Arts & Culture Visionaries Award, Commitment to a Cause Philanthropy Award, Pioneer of the Year Award, OUT50 LGBTQ+ recognition, the Nguzo Saba Award for Kuumba (Creativity), and a nomination for the Kennedy Center Citizen Artist Fellowship.

 What is that (Under her Blue)” by Niki Lopez.